 You can learn from each other.

 Every time I meet another cyclist, I learn something new.
-Everyone has a different cycling style, and we can take the best out of each other’s knowledge and philosophy.
+Everyone has a different cycling style, and we can benefit from each other’s knowledge and philosophy.

 (If you want to start doing it, check out this article for signals and gestures commonly used in road cycling.)